arnoudbuzing/wolfram-engine-docker/README.md

 ```

 Note that the password for the Free Wolfram Engine for Developer has an expiration date.
 When the actual date is close to the expiration date, the Wolfram Engine will automatically re-activate itself.
 However, you will need to copy the newer password from the `$PasswordFile` again to the hostmachine `mathpass` file (basically repeating step 3 and 4 above).

+Also note that activating a Wolfram Engine docker image uses up one of the two activation keys that were assigned to you when you signed up for the Free Wolfram Engine for Developer license.